Csecsi85/MERN-boilerplate-with-NextJS/README.md

-# MERN-boilerplate
-Basic MERN stack starter repository with NextJS and dependencies
+# MERN boilerplate with NextJS and dependencies just as I like it